THE GOAL OF THIS BLOG-POST:

 - Link phrases: The foregoing does not imply that you should spit out short, unconnected sentences or paragraphs, staccato-style.
 You will have seen in the scoring criteria that coherence and fluency are very important; the examiners are actively looking for the use of appropriate connectors or linking phrases.
 As you sit down, make a quick list of such expressions at the top of your exam page as a memory jogger, and incorporate them appropriately as you write your texts.
 Some examples: sin embargo, así que, de todos modos, a pesar de que, no obstante.

 - Think in Spanish: When writing in Spanish, try and think in Spanish, rather than translate phrases that you had first formed in English.
 In addition to taking up valuable time, thinking in English may lead you astray: you will know that a Spaniard using literal translation in order to express himself in English, is likely to write phrases like: “I have thirst” instead of “I’m thirsty”.
 The same will likely happen to you if you follow that route, which will undermine fluency and leave the impression of a limited and non-idiomatic lexicon.
-This will lead to you being penalised under the scoring criteria for correctness and linguistic scope.
-To be able to think and write in Spanish, it stands to reason that you must possess an ample vocabulary and must have developed an ear for idiomatic language usage by means of reading and listening to lots and lots of everyday Spanish (you will observe that lexis – not just individual words, but knowledge of everyday phrases and expressions – forms the foundation for doing well in reading and listening comprehension, as well as for oral and written expression; in brief, for each and every segment of the DELE exam).
-The importance of your flashcards for active vocabulary study, and of reading and listening to Spanish for passive learning, cannot be stressed enough.
+This will lead to you being penalized under the assessment criteria for correctness and linguistic scope.
+To be able to think and write in Spanish, it stands to reason that you must possess an ample lexis (i.e., vocabulary + expressions) and must have developed an ear for idiomatic language usage by means of reading and listening to lots and lots of everyday Spanish.
+You will observe that lexis – not just individual words, but knowledge also of everyday phrases and expressions – forms the foundation for doing well in reading and listening comprehension, as well as for oral and written expression; in brief, for each and every segment of the DELE / SIELE exam.
+The importance of your flashcards for actively expanding your lexis / linguistic scope, and of reading and listening to Spanish for passive learning, cannot be stressed enough.
+See our blog post: https://delehelp.org/expand-vocabulary-best-dele-exam-prep/

-- Check your watch: It is imperative to have a watch at hand, to check your timing.
-Keep in mind that you won’t be able to use your smartphone for this, since their presence in the exam centre is prohibited, for obvious reasons.
+- Check your watch: It is imperative to have an old-style watch at hand, to check your timing.
+Keep in mind that you won’t be able to use your smartphone for this, since their presence in the exam center is prohibited, for obvious reasons.
 It therefore needs to be a traditional timepiece.
+Be aware also of the relative weights of the different written tasks, so that you don’t waste too much time on initial, low-weight tasks.
+For example, in the three tasks of the DELE A2 written expression exam, task 1 counts for only 17% of the total score, task 2 for 33% and task 3 for 50%.

 For more information, feel free to request our e-Workbook #9.2 entitled DELE / SIELE Exam Orientation and Acing Tips (96 pages).
 It is available for download, gratis and without any obligation – just ask, using the convenient contact information form on this page.
 This unique free exam preparation book covers all aspects relating to the goals, format and curriculum of the DELE / SIELE system, plus battle-tested tips for preparing yourself to ace the DELE or SIELE exam.
-Just click on the image, to ask for it.
+Just click on the image above, to ask for it.
+(You can also ask for our Workbook #8, which covers the OPI / WPT, and which we will also be happy to make available to you FREE).

-You may also want to check out our personalized, one-on-one online tutorial assistance via Skype – the first exploratory conversation of one hour is also free and without obligation (Click on the display ad below, to be taken to our web-site).
-Our rate is only US$10 per hour, which includes our own prep and homework / mock exam review time, plus our free in-house workbooks – there are no hidden extra costs.
+You may also want to make use of our personalized, one-on-one online tutorial assistance via Skype – the first exploratory conversation of one hour is also free and without obligation (Click on the display ad below, to be taken to our web-site).
+Our rate is only US$18 per hour, which includes our own prep and homework / mock exam review time, plus our free in-house workbooks – there are no hidden extra costs.

 Thank you for reading this blog-post.
 Please see also our earlier posts, covering other important aspects of the DELE exam.
 Any and all comments will be highly appreciated.